 Go to the Build Engine section.page of ReSharper options and choose ReSharper Build in the

 Open the Build & Run window ( ) and then click Enable ReSharper Build.

 When ReSharper Build is enabled, there are several ways to build your solution:

-Use any of Visual Studio build commands - e.g.(Ctrl+Shift+B) - all these commands and shortcuts are overridden by ReSharper Build.
+Use any of Visual Studio build commands — for example Ctrl+Shift+B — all these commands and shortcuts are overridden by ReSharper Build.

 Click Build or choose other build command available in its drop-down menu on the toolbar of the ReSharper Build & Run window.

 ReSharper also provides its own implementation of NuGet restorer, which works with all Visual Studio versions.
-By default, ReSharper makes sure that all related NuGet packages are restored before each build, but you can disable it by clearing the corresponding checkbox on the Restore NuGet packages on the toolbar of Build & Run window.
+By default, ReSharper makes sure that all related NuGet packages are restored before each build, but you can disable it by clearing the corresponding checkbox on the page of ReSharper options.
+If the automatic restore is disabled, you can always run it manually by clicking Restore NuGet packages on the toolbar of Build & Run window.

 NuGet restorer writes log to output if it is enabled on this options page.
 You can also configure log message level and view log information for restores on the page of ReSharper options.